null-create/facet/DOCUMENTATION.md

 **Trade-off**: 4x memory overhead for 10-100x faster partial queries

 In workloads with frequent partial queries, the speed improvement justifies the memory cost.
+Now includes optimized `resourceHashIndex` using uint64 keys instead of strings.

 ### Why FNV-1a for Hashing?

 **Trade-off**: Non-cryptographic but very fast

 Security is not required for in-memory data structures.
 FNV-1a provides excellent distribution with minimal CPU cost.
+Used for both `CompoundKey.Hash()` and `hashResource()`.

 ### Why Protocol Buffers for Persistence?